hackforla/CivicTechJobs/CONTRIBUTING.md

 6. [Create a pull request from your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 After you had opened the pull request, there will be instructions on the [pull request template](https://github.com/hackforla/CivicTechJobs/blob/main/.github/pull_request_template.md?plain=1) for you to follow.
 7. Done!
 Now just wait for a team member to get back to you with feedback on your changes!

-> Important note: **We do not want to be flooded with pull requests!** Please, do **NOT** take on another issue or open a second pull request until your current pull request and linked issue are resolved by a team member.
+> Important note 1: **We do not want to be flooded with pull requests!** Please, do **NOT** take on another issue or open a second pull request until your current pull request and linked issue are resolved by a team member.
 To take on another issue, please ask the development lead for an appropriate additional issue to take on.
+> Important note 2: **Do not directly contact the team to review your pull request unless it has been over 72 hours since the pull request was opened.** As an open-source project, the team contribute to the project in their free time, which varies from week to week, day to day.
+Feel free to ask any questions, however!

 ### Reviewing Code